 Even at high tide, there’s plenty of room to enjoy the beach.
 There is a large car park just minutes from the beach with charges payable all year round, with the first half an hour being free.

 There is also a beach café open everyday during the summer and at selected times during the winter.

 This sandy beach is a good size and gives good opportunity for dogs to stretch their legs.
 Lying to the west of Dodman Point, you will be surrounded by some spectacular scenery.

 This beach will make a great stop-off during a coastal walk.
 Often secluded, there are no facilities here, so make sure you’ve got all you need with you.
 There is a National Trust car park nearby, ‘Penare (Dodman Point)’ located at PL26 6NY.

 From here, there is a steep walk to the beach, taking around 15 minutes or so.
 There is a space for a very small number of cars by the beach.

 Carlyon Bay is a set of three beaches located approximately 2 miles east of the town centre.
 The three beaches are; Crinnis, Short Horn in the middle and Polgaver over to the east side.

 Stretching almost two miles in length, the three sandy beaches combine to create Carlyon Bay.
 Dogs are welcome during the winter months from October through to Easter, usually Good Friday.

 The beach is accessible via a set of steps or by walking downhill.
 Car parking is available at the top of the steps and is FREE during winter/off season.
-Car parking charges apply during the summer.
+Car parking charges apply during the high seasons.

 Carlyon Bay, St Austell Cornwall, PL25 3RG